begin-again/nodejs-releases/node/index.md

 ## upgrading npm

 There is no handy way to update node package manager (npm) via the node version manager for windows.
 Below are the steps to perform the upgrade manually.
+- May cause changes to `package-lock.json` so don't do this unless entire team does as well.
+If the lock file does change, ensure that any existing branches are also migrated.

 1. `nvm use <version to upgrade>`
 1. `cd $NVM_HOME/version to upgrade`